-In March 2019, the Company granted Demerara Gold Corp. ("Demerara") and Bell Mountain Exploration Corp. ("Bell Mountain") the right to earn up to a 75% interest in the Oro Cruz property (Note 16).
+On October 1, 2019, the Company entered into a formal Option and Joint Venture Agreement with Demerara Gold Corp.
+"Demerara" and Bell Mountain Exploration Corp.
+"Bell Mountain" collectively the "Optionee", granting the optionee an option to purchase up to an undivided 75% interest in the Oro Cruz Property.